-- Nutritional education is required for a disease in which patient self-management is an important component of treatment. - There exists a knowledge deficit regarding the disease which requires the intervention of a trained health professional. - 3.
+- 1. Nutritional or cosmetic therapy using high dose or mega quantities of vitamins, minerals or elements, and other nutrition based therapy.
+Examples include supplements, electrolytes and foods of any kind (including high protein foods and low carbohydrate foods). - 2.
+Individual and group nutritional counseling, including non-specific disease nutritional education such as general good eating habits, calorie control or dietary preferences.
+This exclusion does not apply to medical or behavioral/mental health related education services as described in Physician Office Service's Sickness and Injury, in Section 6, Additional Coverage Details. - 3.
 Food of any kind.
 Foods that are not covered include: - Enteral feedings and other nutritional and electrolyte formulas, including infant formula and donor breast milk.
 Infant formula available over the counter is always excluded. - Foods to control weight, treat obesity (including liquid diets), lower cholesterol or control diabetes. - Oral vitamins and minerals. - Meals you can order from a menu, for an additional charge, during an Inpatient Stay. - Other dietary and electrolyte supplements. - 4.
 Health education classes unless offered by UnitedHealthcare or its affiliates, including but not limited to asthma, smoking cessation, and weight control classes.